History of the Japanese in Metro Detroit: Transportation

-Delta Air Lines currently has nonstop flights to Tokyo International Airport (Haneda Airport) in Tokyo (previously at Narita International Airport near Tokyo before 2020), and Chubu International Airport in Nagoya from Detroit Metropolitan Wayne County Airport.
+Delta Air Lines currently has nonstop flights to Haneda Airport in Tokyo (previously at Narita International Airport near Tokyo before 2020), and Chubu International Airport in Nagoya from Detroit Metropolitan Wayne County Airport.
 Delta inherited the Detroit hub from Northwest Airlines merger in 2008.
 The Detroit to Nagoya flight serves two cities with major automobile industries.

 Northwest began nonstop Detroit to Narita flights on April 17, 1988, and flights to Osaka Itami International Airport began in 1993, later transferred in 1994 upon the opening of Kansai International Airport.
 Northwest's Detroit to Nagoya Komaki Airport flight was scheduled to begin on June 2, 1998, later transferred to the new Chubu Centrair International Airport in 2005.
 On February 28, 2008 Delta's flight from Detroit to Osaka Kansai International Airport was scheduled to end.
 Delta briefly operated a flight to Tokyo Haneda Airport from Detroit that began on February 19, 2011, but ended in March of that year.
 However, the flight route resumed operation on March 28, 2020; flights to Narita permanently ended on March 27, 2020.

 Signage through the McNamara terminal of Detroit Airport is, along with English, in Japanese due to the large number of business travelers from Japan; Izumi Suzuki, a Sheraton employee, and several colleagues provided the Japanese translations used by the airport.
 In previous eras many Japanese travelers going through Detroit missed connections due to a lack of English comprehension.